-4 October 1922 – 28 April 1962
+October 4, 1922 – April 28, 1962

 Feast Day – April 28

 In December 1954, Gianna met Pietro Molla, an engineer who worked in her office, and they married in September 1955.
+Before marrying, she spoke to her future husband about their divine mission to collaborate with God in creation.
 The couple had 3 children, after which Gianna suffered two miscarriages.
 During her next pregnancy, Gianna was found to have a tumor on her uterus.
-Wanting to preserve her child’s life, she opted for the removal of the tumor.
-Gianna was quite clear about her wishes, expressing to her family, “This time it will be a difficult delivery, and they may have to save one or the other — I want them to save my baby.”
+She refused a hysterectomy that would have aborted her child.
+Instead, she opted for a riskier surgery to remove the tumor in an attempt to save the baby.

 On April 21, 1962, Good Friday of that year, Gianna went to the hospital to deliver her baby.
 Gianna was quite clear about her wishes, expressing to her family, “This time it will be a difficult delivery, and they may have to save one or the other — I want them to save my baby.”
 Gianna’s daughter and namesake, Gianna Emanuela, was successfully delivered.
 However, mother Gianna died of septic peritonitis 7 days after the birth.

 On May 16, 2004, Pope John Paul canonized Gianna Beretta Molla as a modern saint.
 Her husband, Pietro, and their youngest child, Gianna, were present at the canonization ceremony.

 St. Gianna is the ideal protectress of our home for pregnant women in need.
 She epitomizes authentic feminism because of the extraordinary way she fulfilled her professional and domestic duties.
 She was a successful pediatrician, a devoted wife, and a loving mother.